AndreasM009/aspnetcore_multitenantwebapp/README.md

 The WebApp starts with a Welcome Page that allows the user either to signin or to signup and onboard the Application in his AAD Tenant.

 # Setup
 The Application can be setup using the Powershellscript 'Deploy-Application.ps1'.
 The script registers both Applications in your AAD Tenant as Multi-Tenant Application.
-The script needs only two parameters:
+The script needs only four parameters:
 - WebAppName, the name of the Web-Application in your AAD Tenant
 - WebAppUri, the Uri of the Web-Application e.g.: "https://ad-tenant/web-app-name"
+- WebApiName, the name of the Web-Api in your AAD Tenant
+- WebApiUri, the Uri of the Web-Api e.g.: "https://ad-tenant/web-api-name"

-The script returns an object that contains the Application's ClientId an ClientSecret.
+The script returns an object that contains the Application's ClientIds, ClientSecrets and the WebApi Uri.
-You have to put these values in the appsettings.json file of the Web-Application.
+You have to put these values in the appsettings.json file of the Web-Application and Web-Api.

 # OnBoarding
 After calling the script you can use another AAD Tenant to test the OnBoarding process.